Fortnite Creative: Release and Reception

-Reception

 Fortnite Creative has been compared to the 2011 sandbox game Minecraft.
-Henry St Leger of TechRadar wrote that this Fortnite installment shies away from taking inspiration from the battle royale game PlayerUnknown's Battlegrounds towards taking inspiration from Minecraft.
-He called the meta-game "basically a blueprint" and wrote that it could become a "serious rival" to Minecraft due to Fortnites infrastructure and player base.
+Henry St Leger of TechRadar wrote that this Fortnite installment shies away from taking inspiration from the battle royale game PlayerUnknown's Battlegrounds towards taking inspiration from Minecraft and other sandbox builder games.

 The meta-game was expected to keep a healthy player base for Fortnite.
-Polygons Ben Kuchera wrote that the game is "a powerful new tool" and that "[sharing] your own maps and game modes, or just using the tools to create wild videos, is going to go a long way toward keeping Fortnite fresh for the foreseeable future."
+Polygons Ben Kuchera wrote that the game is "a powerful new tool" and that "sharing your own maps and game modes, or just using the tools to create wild videos, is going to go a long way toward keeping Fortnite fresh for the foreseeable future."

 Players have recreated various structures in Fortnite Creative; these include the Star Wars starship Millennium Falcon and Castle Black from Game of Thrones.
 Others have used musical tiles (which can be found inside of the Creative Inventory) to perform songs popular as Internet memes.
 Maps from other video games such as Counter-Strike and Call of Duty have also been recreated in the meta-game by players.
 Locations and plots from TV shows and movies such as survival drama television series Squid Game have been recreated in the Creative gamemode.

-Epic licensed Steal a Brainrot, a game developed in Roblox, for use in Fortnite Creative, in mid-2025.
-By September 2025, the Fortnite version of the game had more players than any of the other game modes in Fortnite, leading Epic to add the ability for creators to sell in-game items via V-bucks from Creative maps starting in 2025, with developers of the Creative modes earning 100% of the revenue from these sales for the first year.
+In September 2025, Epic Games added the ability for creators to sell in-game items via V-bucks from Creative maps, with developers of the Creative modes earning 100% of the revenue from these sales for the first year.

+By 2026, Epic estimated that Creative modes, which includes games developed in UEFN, had about 40% of the total player engagement within Fortnite, in line with Epic Games' expectations.